arunav-bhattacharya/dsalgo/README.md

 # Data Structures & Algorithms

-> This is a repo of most commonly used Data Structures & Algorithms written in Java, and can be a useful guide for getting upto speed for product based company interviews.
+> This is a repo of most commonly used Data Structures & Algorithms written in Java 8, and can also be a used as a guide for preparing for product based company interviews.
 The repo is currently in progress.
-The topics that are present is marked as complete here.
-Below is the list of topics that are being covered -
+The topics that are present is marked as complete -

 ## Topics